kevinb7/gehry/README.md

 - does **not** re-instantiate objects (but it may in the future)
 - does preserve objects containing cycles

-## Functions ##
+## Methods ##
-- flatten(obj): returns an array of flattened objects
+- teleporter.flatten(obj): returns an array of flattened objects
-- unflatten(flattenedObjectsArray): returns a copy of the original object
+- teleporter.unflatten(flattenedObjectsArray): returns a copy of the original object